The Vulture Wally (1921 film)

 The Vulture Wally (German: Die Geierwally) is a 1921 German silent drama film directed by Ewald André Dupont and starring Albert Steinrück, Henny Porten and William Dieterle.
-The film is a bergfilm based on a novel by Wilhelmine von Hillern.
+The film is a bergfilm based on the novel The Vulture Maiden by Wilhelmine von Hillern.
 It is a melodrama set in the Alps, and was one of Dupont's most successful films of the early 1920s.